1vturner/cse15l-lab-reports/labreport2.md

 **CODE FOR STRING SERVER:**
 ------------------------

-**Purpose for code:** The purpose of this code is to return the string after the equal sign and then return a new line of the following string inputted.
+**Purpose for code:** The purpose of this code is to return the string after the equal sign and then return a new line of the following string inputted in the localhost of our choice.

 ![Image](Codeforlab.png)